20 Best Vacation Spots for Couples in the US

 Scottsdale is desert elegance at its best, with incredible luxurious resorts, spas, and golf courses in a glorious setting.
 Take a stroll down Main Street, pop into one of the museums, and take advantage of dozens of restaurants.

+As one of the best vacation spots for couples in the US, there are plenty of romantic attractions and things to do in Scottsdale.
 Wake up early for a memorable hot air balloon ride over the Superstition Mountains and enjoy a picnic back on land.

 If you've got an appetite for adventure, get your boots dirty as you make the arduous assent up Camelback Mountain.
 You'll be rewarded with sweeping views of the Valley, bragging rights, and, most importantly, an unforgettable experience with your lover.